bicomsystems/go-libzfs/README.md

 - Creating, destroying and rollback of snapshots.
 - Cloning datasets and volumes.
 - Reading and modifying dataset and volume properties.
+- Send and receive snapshot streams

 ## Requirements:

-- OpenZFS and libzfs with development headers installed.
+- OpenZFS on Linux and libzfs with development headers installed.
-- Developed using go1.4.2
+- Developed using go1.9

 ## Installing